 One of the Best Places in Canada for Wildlife Viewing

-Encompassing approximately 7,725 square kilometres, Algonquin Provincial Park is one of the premiere wildlife destinations in Canada.
+Encompassing approximately 7,725 square kilometres, Algonquin Provincial Park is one of the premier wildlife destinations in Canada.

-Originally established as a wildlife sanctuary in 1893, under the name Algonquin National Park, it was renamed to what it is now known as, Algonquin Provincial Park in 1913.
+Originally established as a wildlife sanctuary in 1893, under the name Algonquin National Park, it was renamed to what is now known as Algonquin Provincial Park in 1913.
 It is also affectionately called "The Gonq" by frequent visitors.
 Algonquin Park is the oldest Provincial Park in Canada.

-In this three part-series, we'll learn a bit about these wonderful animals and take a look at some beautiful photographs of each.
-I have also included video that I was fortunate enough to take of each animal, including a chilling video of the eastern wolves of Algonquin Park howling.
+In this three-part series, we'll learn a bit about these wonderful animals and take a look at some beautiful photographs of each.
+I have also included a video that I was fortunate enough to take of each animal, including a chilling video of the eastern wolves of Algonquin Park howling.
 We'll start with one of the most popular animals found in the park (and hardest to spot!): the Eastern wolf.

 Quick Facts About Algonquin Provincial Park

 - Algonquin Provincial Park was first established in 1893.
 It is the oldest Provincial Park in Canada.

 - The park is 7,725 square kilometres in size.
 It is approximately one and a half times the size of Prince Edward Island.